 We currently have no products authorized for commercial distribution in either the United States, Europe or Australia.
-We are developing the PoNS device for use in the neuromodulation market, but we cannot begin marketing and selling the device in the United States, Europe or Australia until we obtain authorizations from the FDA, European Union or TGA, respectively.
-While we have submitted applications for regulatory clearance in these jurisdictions with the exception of Australia, the process of obtaining regulatory authorization is expensive and time-consuming and can vary substantially based upon, among other things, the type, complexity and novelty of a product.
+We are developing the PoNS device for use in the neuromodulation market, but we cannot begin marketing and selling the device in the United States, Europe or Australia until we obtain applicable authorizations from the FDA, European Union (Notified Body) or Therapeutic Goods Administration in Australia, respectively.
+While we have submitted applications for regulatory marketing authorization in these jurisdictions, the process of obtaining regulatory authorization is expensive and time-consuming and can vary substantially based upon, among other things, the type, complexity and novelty of a product.
 Changes in regulatory policy, changes in or the enactment of additional statutes or regulations, or changes in regulatory review for each submitted product application may cause delays in the authorization of a product candidate or rejection of a regulatory application altogether.

-In January 2019, we received a letter from the FDA requesting additional information related to its review of our request for de novo classification and 510(k) clearance.
-While we submitted our response in March 2019, we cannot be certain that the FDA will resume its review of our request.
-Additionally, the FDA has substantial discretion in the de novo review and clearance processes and may refuse to accept any application or may decide that our data are insufficient for clearance and require additional pre-clinical, clinical, or other studies.
+In April 2019, the FDA declined our request for de novo classification of the PoNS device for use to improve balance in patients with mmTBI.
+In reaching its conclusion, the FDA noted that it did not have sufficient information to discern the relative independent contributions of the PoNS device and physical therapy to establish sufficient evidence of effectiveness based on our clinical trials.
+We intend to generate additional data to address the FDA's concerns and resubmit our request for de novo classification.
+However, the FDA has substantial discretion in the de novo review process and may refuse to accept our application or may decide that our new data are insufficient to grant the de novo request and require additional pre-clinical, clinical, or other studies.
 In addition, varying interpretations of the data obtained from pre-clinical and clinical testing could delay, limit, or prevent marketing authorization from the FDA or other regulatory authorities.
-Any marketing authorization from the FDA we ultimately obtain may be limited or subject to restrictions or post-market commitments that render the product candidate not commercially viable.
-If our attempts to obtain marketing authorization are unsuccessful, we may be unable to generate sufficient revenue to sustain and grow our business, and our business, financial condition, and results of operations will be materially adversely affected.
+Any marketing authorization from the FDA we ultimately obtain may be limited or subject to restrictions or postmarket commitments that render the product candidate not commercially viable.
+If our attempts to obtain marketing authorization are unsuccessful, we may be unable to generate sufficient revenue to sustain and grow our business, financial condition, and results of operations will be materially adversely affected.

-If we are able to complete development of the PoNS device and obtain clearance of the PoNS device for the treatment of chronic balance deficit in patients with mmTBI in the United States, Europe or Australia, we plan to develop the PoNS device for other indications, or symptoms caused by neurological disorders.
-We would be required to commit our own resources to fund development of any other indications and each would require separate FDA clearance.
-The costs of such development efforts and FDA clearance could be substantial and would likely require additional funding, and each such indication would be subject to the same foregoing risks and uncertainties for FDA clearance.
+If we are able to complete development of the PoNS device and obtain marketing authorization of the PoNS device for the treatment of chronic balance deficit in patients with mmTBI in the United States, Europe or Australia, we plan to develop the PoNS device for other indications, or symptoms caused by neurological disorders.
+We would be required to commit our own resources to fund development of any other indications and each would require separate FDA clearance or other marketing authorization.
+The costs of such development efforts and FDA clearance or other marketing authorization could be substantial and would likely require additional funding, and each such indication would be subject to the same foregoing risks and uncertainties for FDA clearance/authorization.